klojang4j/klojang-check/README.md

 // error message: argument must be >= 0 (was -42)
 ```

-You can provide a "tag" for the value you are testing to give the user more context:
+You can provide a "tag" for the value you are testing in order to give the user more
+context:

 ```java
 Check.notNull(foo, "foo");